C-BT Tracking Rule

 Does an entity have to submit accounting to Northern Water if that accounting has already been submitted to the Colorado Division of Water Resources?

-Until Northern Water requires accounting to allow for the claiming and administration of C-BT Project Water return flows, Northern Water will use the information submitted to the Colorado Division of Water Resources that is publicly available, and will not require an additional submittal, if it provides the necessary information on the use and return flows of C-BT.
+Until Northern Water requires accounting to allow for the claiming and administration of C-BT Project Water return flows, Northern Water will not require an additional submittal, and will use the information submitted to the Colorado Division of Water Resources as long it provides the necessary information on the use and return flows of C-BT.